nextstrain/ncov/narratives/ncov_sit-rep_2020-03-13.md

 * We identify at least 4 introductions to the UK, some with onward community transmission.

 * There have been a number of travel-related cases linking Iran with other parts of the world.

-* COVID-19 is circulating across Australia after a travel-related introduction.

 * There have been many introductions into the U.S. to date, resulting in local transmission chains in multiple states.